Multani script

-Multani is a Brahmic script originating in the Multan region of Punjab and in northern Sindh, Pakistan.
-It was used to write Saraiki and Punjabi.
+Multani (𑊠𑊂𑊣𑊖𑊀𑊚𑊁) is a Brahmic script originating in the Multan region of Punjab and in northern Sindh, Pakistan.
+It was used to write Punjabi and its dialects.
 The script was used for routine writing and commercial activities.
 Multani is one of four Landa scripts whose usage was extended beyond the mercantile domain and formalized for literary activity and printing; the others being Gurmukhi, Khojki, and Khudabadi.
 Although Multani is now obsolete, it is a historical script in which written and printed records exist.
 It was also known as Karikki and as Sarai.

 Background and origin

 The script is of Brahmic origin.
-The script originated from Landa script, a derivative of Sharada script.
-It share similarities with other Landa scripts such as Khojki and Khudawadi.
+The script originated from the Landa script, a derivative of Sharada script.
+It shares similarities with other Landa scripts such as Khojki and Khudawadi.